kobinarth-panchalingam/Food-Order-App/README.md

 That's it!
 You now have your Splitwise API key, which you can use to authenticate and make requests to the Splitwise API for your project.
 Make sure to store it securely and follow best practices for API key management to protect your application and user data.

 9.  **Splitwise Group ID:** Create a Splitwise group and obtain the group ID.
 It can be get by navigating to your group page in browser.
-In the url ypu can see the group ID.
+In the url you can see the group ID.
 Set it as `GROUP_ID` in your environment variables.

 10. **User Access:** Define the user ID of the person who has the main access to the system as `FROM`.

 11. **Environment Variables:** Create a `.env` file in the project directory and set the following variables:

+For Server

 ```env
 MONGO_URL=YOUR_MONGODB_CONNECTION_URL